djrut/code-server-demo/README.md

   - This is facilitated by the use of [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating, to provide an automated and declarative approach to rolling-out user environments.
 - **Security**
   - Security is enforced with two layers of authentication at both perimeter and container.
   - Ingress layer: Google Identity Aware Proxy ([IAP](https://cloud.google.com/iap)) is utilized to restrict access to environments at the perimeter, based on user identity (OAuth).
 This prevents malicious actors from attempting to compromise the code-server container.
+2FA can also be enabled for an additional layer of security.
   - Container layer: HTTP Basic Authentication with automatically generated strong password that persists container restarts.